 Who needs to register?

-Under D.C. statute, those who conduct business at a location within D.C. or through an authorized delegate operating at a location in D.C. must have a business location in the District.
+Under D.C. statute, those who conduct business at a location within the U.S. or to locations abroad or through an authorized delegate operating at a location in D.C. must have a business location in the District.
 Those who engage in the sale or issuance of payment instruments or engage in the business of receiving money for transmission or transmit money must obtain a money transmitter license in the District.

 Who is the regulator?